mikf/gallery-dl/docs/configuration.rst

 The ``category`` and ``subcategory`` of an extractor used for a specific URL can be determined by using the ``--list-keywords`` command-line option (see the example below).

-If that does not work, then the extractor names, which can be obtained from ``gallery-dl --list-extractors``, provide an alternativ:
+If that does not work, the extractor names, which can be obtained from ``gallery-dl --list-extractors``, provide an alternative:
 Each extractor name is structured as ``CategorySubcategoryExtractor``.
 An extractor called ``PixivUserExtractor`` has therefore the category ``pixiv`` and the subcategory ``user``.